waynegraham/ocr-analysis/README.md

 # OCR Pipeline

-This project explores the effectiveness of semantic search (using Apache Solr with dense vector support) and retrieval-augmented generation (RAG) systems over a corpus of OCR-processed PDFs from the Stanford University Board of Trustees.
+This project explores the effectiveness of semantic search (using Apache Solr with dense vector support) and retrieval-augmented generation (RAG) systems over a corpus of OCR-processed PDFs.
 It includes benchmarking of multiple OCR engines, document segmentation, and a pipeline for comparing retrieval and generation quality.

 ---